Vaio: As part of Sony

 The PCV-90 was the first series of desktops introduced in 1996, and designed with a 3D graphical interface as a novelty for new users.
 The first VAIO laptop computers followed in 1997 with the US$2,000 PCG-505 "SuperSlim" model, constructed out of a four-panel magnesium body.
 VisualFlow was a Sony program distributed in the late 1990s and early 2000s with Sony VAIO computers.

 Over the years, many audio visual technologies and interfaces pioneered by Sony became a key focus for its VAIO computers, including Memory Stick, i.Link, and even MiniDisc.

 In 2001, Steve Jobs presented a VAIO PC running Mac OS to Sony executives, suggesting the possibility of collaboration.
-Sony's VAIO team ultimately turned down the proposal they regarded a "diversion of resources", as the popularity of the Windows-based premium PC brand was growing.
+Sony's VAIO team ultimately turned down the proposal they regarded as a "diversion of resources", as the popularity of the Windows-based premium PC brand was growing.

 Sony VAIO released later designs (2011 and later) during a period of low PC sales.
 They included models with innovations such as magnetized stands.
 The VAIO Tap, which was designed with a completely separate keyboard.
 The latest models were complemented by the Windows 8 operating system.